thuliteio/thulite.io/content/success-anna.md

 ---
 title: "Success"
+url: "/anna/success/"
-description: "Thank you — we will notify you when Norrsken is available!"
+description: "Thank you — we will notify you when Anna is available!"
-summary: "Thank you — we will notify you when Norrsken is available!"
+summary: "Thank you — we will notify you when Anna is available!"
 date: 2024-03-26T18:04:06+01:00
 lastmod: 2024-03-26T18:04:06+01:00
 draft: false